 Where: 600 Quiet Waters Park Rd., Annapolis, MD

 Where to Warm Up Nearby: Take a 10-minute drive to Miss Shirley’s Café (1 Park Place, Annapolis, MD) which has a sizable kids menu.
 Silver dollar pancakes, French toast and sliders are each $8.88.
 Park Place, Annapolis

-Besides the usual suspects (read skating), this rink has themed events such as Late Night Skate with Insomnia Cookies on Dec.
-7 and Jan.
-4 from 8 to 10 p.m., Nutcracker Skate on Dec.
-15 at 7 p.m., Ugly Sweater Day on Dec.
+Besides the usual suspects (read skating), this rink has themed events such as First Responders Night (where kids can skate in costume) on Nov.
+17 from 2-4 p.m., Princess Skate on Jan.
+18 from 2-4 p.m., Ugly Sweater Day on Dec.
 16, and the Inner Harbor Frost Fest on Jan.
-11 from 6 to 8 p.m.
-The fun spills over into the nearby Harborplace Ampitheater with the 32nd Annual Merry Tuba Christmas on Dec.
-17 from 3 to 5 p.m., when 100-plus tuba players will put the holiday spirit to music.
+10 from 6 to 8 p.m.

 Cost: $10/adult, $9/child, senior and military, $4/skate rental